 - Require caller input – To keep all automatic calls from reaching your phone, you can set up a call-blocking technology.
 Sentry Active Call Blocker greets all callers with a message requiring them to enter a number before the call can proceed.
 That’s something robots can’t yet do.

 - Don’t share your number – Never share your phone number on your social media profiles or pages.
 If a business asks for your number, do not give it out unless you absolutely must.

-- Sign up for the Do Not Call Registry – Visit www.donotcall.gov to add your landline and cellphone numbers to the list of registered callers who don’t want to be bothered by telemarketers.
+- Sign up for the Do Not Call Registry – Visit www.donotcall.gov to add your number to the list.
 Scammers won’t pay much attention to this list.
-However, law-abiding companies that ignore the listed numbers risk being fined and will usually abide by the registry’s rules.
-This service is free and your number will never be taken off the list.
+However, companies that ignore the listed numbers risk being fined and usually abide by the registry’s rules.
+This service is free, plus your number will never be taken off the list.

 - File a complaint – If you’ve signed up for the Do Not Call Registry and, after a month, you are still receiving robocalls from specific companies, file a complaint with the FTC at ftc.gov.

 In conclusion, you don’t have to let those robocalls overtake your life.
 Take action today and reclaim your peace!